epfl-lara/leon/doc/xlang.rst

 Leon internally handle loops as a function with a postcondition.
 For the end-user it means that Leon is only going to rely on the postcondition of the loop to prove properties of code relying on loops.
-Usually that invariant is too weak to prove anything remotely useful and you will need to anotate the loop with a stronger invariant.
+Usually that invariant is too weak to prove anything remotely useful and you will need to annotate the loop with a stronger invariant.

-You can anotate a loop with an invariant as follows:
+You can annotate a loop with an invariant as follows:

 .. code-block:: scala